sdv-dev/GitMetrics/README.md

 # Config File Format

-The OSS Metrics script can be configured using a YAML file with the following contents:
+The Github Analytics script can be configured using a YAML file with the following contents:
 * `output_folder`: Folder where results will be written.
 Can be a Google Drive in the format gdrive://<folder-name>
 * `projects`: YAML Dictionary with project names as keys and repository list as values